Grow Foxglove from Seed

-The foxglove seeds are very tiny however with little effort you can easily grow foxglove from seed.
-This can be accomplished through a couple different methods.
+The foxglove seeds are very tiny, however with little effort you can easily grow foxglove from seed.
+This can be accomplished through a couple of different methods.

 The first method would be to let the foxglove already growing in your garden drop its own seeds.
 You’ll have to hope for the best with this method but foxglove is known to readily self-seed.

 Alternatively, you can grow foxglove from seed by intentionally propagating them yourself.
-You can either purchasing foxglove seeds or collect them from the spent flowers of your own foxglove.
+You can either purchase foxglove seeds or collect them from the spent flowers of your own foxglove.